 Rather than digging up old amortization tables, managing your loan is super simple with a Kasasa Loan.
 Your loan status is reflected in real time and always available via a mobile app.
 An easy-to-understand graph breaks down numbers from “finance speak” into something that’s super easy to digest.
-You can even play around with the platform to test different scenarios you’re considering — like how long it would take to pay off your loan if you paid $X extra per month or what it would look like if you pulled out extra cash from your “take-back” fund.
+You can even play around with the platform to test different scenarios you’re considering — like how long it would take to pay off your loan if you paid $X extra per month or what it would look like if you pulled out extra cash.

 Easier And (Typically) Cheaper Than Securing A Line Of Credit.

 With a line of credit, your terms continue to extend as you take out additional funds, so there’s an indefinite ending.
 Whereas with a Kasasa Loan, the terms will never go beyond what you initially planned for.
 Also, a line of credit typically entails more long-term, holistic planning.
 Whereas with a Kasasa Loan, you can easily take a loan out for one simple need at the time, but still have the ability to cover other things that come up along the way.

 Aaaand your next thoughts are probably along the lines of, “Well all of this sounds good, but surely there’s some sort of catch, right?”
 Totally valid question based on what you’ve probably grown used to as the banking norm (especially in the land of too-big-to-fail megabanks).
 But in this case, there is no catch.
 There are no penalties or fees associated with utilizing a take-back or paying ahead on your loan.
 The rate stays the same the entire time, too.